What is Public Health?

 The Institute of Medicine defines public health as: "A coordinated effort at the local, state, and federal levels whose mission is fulfilling society's interest in assuring conditions in which people can be healthy."

-As the world approaches a new millennium, public health faces new and more complex challenges -- and changes.
+As the world continues to change and our knowledge of various health-related complexities expands, public health faces new and more complex challenges.

 In simpler times, the work of public health was limited to maintaining basic sanitary living conditions and preventing the spread of communicable diseases.
 When the (Ohio) State Board of Health was created in 1886, its primary work was to help coordinate the fight against tuberculosis.